elcicd/el-CICD-docs/operating-manual.md

 If hotfixes are allowed, el-CICD will create a Hotfix environment for the Project during onboarding.
 The Hotfix environment is a special build environment intended as a means for users to quickly patch issues for applications currently deployed in production, and should not be used as a means of skipping the Test environments.
 See [The Hotfix Process](#the-hotfix-process) for more information.

+### Release Regions

+A list of arbitrary values that allow you to deploy the same application on multiple clusters.
+These values will be used to supplement the Prod deployment configuration, allowing the Project to configure each deployment in production slightly differently per cluster.
+For more information on implemention, see the [Developer Guide](developer-guide.md#release-regions).

 ### ResourceQuotas

 The values under this section are expected to map environments to the ResourceQuota definition files in the `el-CICD-config/resource-quotas` directory.
 To define a ResourceQuota definition file as a default, use the `default` key.
 To define the ResourceQuota definition file for sandboxes, use the `sandbox` key.